jatinm17/Churn-Modeling/README.md

 Conclusion: Summary of findings and potential next steps for further improvement.
 # Usage
 Setup: Instructions for setting up Google Colab environment and importing necessary libraries.

 Data Loading: Loading the dataset into the notebook environment.

 Data Exploration: Exploring the dataset to understand its structure and characteristics.

 Preprocessing: Cleaning, transforming, and preparing the data for modeling.

 Model Training: Training different machine learning models on the preprocessed data.

 Model Evaluation: Evaluating the performance of the trained models using appropriate metrics.
-Deployment: Steps to deploy the final model for making predictions.

 # Requirements
 Python 3.x

 Google Colab (or Jupyter Notebook)

 Pandas

 NumPy

 Scikit-learn

 Matplotlib

 Seaborn